 We develop and are commercializing proprietary systems that generate electricity by harnessing the renewable energy of ocean waves.
-Our PowerBuoy systems use proprietary technologies to convert the mechanical energy created by the rising and falling of ocean waves into electricity.
-We currently offer two PowerBuoy products, which consist of our utility PowerBuoy system and our autonomous PowerBuoy system.
+Our PowerBuoy ® systems use proprietary technologies to convert the mechanical energy created by the rising and falling of ocean waves into electricity.
+We currently market two PowerBuoy products, which consist of our utility PowerBuoy system and our autonomous PowerBuoy system.
+We also market operations and maintenance services for our PowerBuoy systems to our customers, which are expected to provide a source of recurring revenues.
+In addition, we expect to market our undersea substation pod and undersea power connection infrastructure services to other companies in the marine energy sector.

 We market our utility PowerBuoy system, which is designed to supply electricity to a local or regional power grid, to utilities and other electrical power producers seeking to add electricity generated by wave energy to their existing electricity supply.
 We market our autonomous PowerBuoy system, which is designed to generate power for use independent of the power grid, to customers that require electricity in remote locations.
 We believe there are a variety of potential applications for our autonomous PowerBuoy system, including sonar and radar surveillance, tsunami warning, oceanographic data collection, offshore platforms and offshore aquaculture.
-We also offer our customers operations and maintenance services for our PowerBuoy systems, which are expected to provide a source of recurring revenues.

-We were incorporated in New Jersey in April 1984, began commercial operations in 1994, and were re-incorporated in Delaware in 2007.
-We currently have six wholly-owned subsidiaries, which include Ocean Power Technologies Ltd., Reedsport OPT Wave Park LLC, Oregon Wave Energy Partners I, LLC, Oregon Wave Energy Partners II, LLC, Oregon Wave Energy Partners III, LLC, Oregon Wave Energy Partners
+We were incorporated in New Jersey in April 1984, began commercial operations in 1994, and were reincorporated in Delaware in 2007.
+We currently have three wholly-owned subsidiaries, which include Ocean Power Technologies Ltd., Reedsport OPT Wave Park LLC, and Oregon Wave Energy Partners I, LLC, and we own approximately 88% of the ordinary shares of Ocean Power Technologies (Australasia) Pty Ltd.

 The development of our technology has been funded by capital we raised and by development engineering contracts we received starting in fiscal 1995.
 In fiscal 1996, we received the first of several research contracts with the US Navy to study the feasibility of wave energy.
-As a result of those research contracts, we entered into our first development and construction contract with the US Navy in fiscal 2002 under a still on-going project for the development and testing of our wave power systems at the US Marine Corps Base in Oahu, Hawaii.
+As a result of those research contracts, we entered into our first development and construction contract with the US Navy in fiscal 2002 under a still on-going project for the development and testing of our wave power systems at the US Marine Corps base in Oahu, Hawaii.
 We generated our first revenue relating to our autonomous PowerBuoy system from contracts with Lockheed Martin Corporation in fiscal 2003, and we entered into our first development and construction contract with Lockheed Martin in fiscal 2004 for the development and construction of a prototype demonstration autonomous PowerBuoy system.